Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Press well, right along the edge.

-Sew bias to the second side of fabric
+Sew the bias tape to the second side of fabric

 - Pin the bias tape to the second side of the square.